aderixon/talktalk/README.md

   6Mbps but varies widely and often interrupted, becoming unusably slow in evenings.
 Rang Talktalk and followed automated prompts but informed that their systems were down for maintenance and they were unable to log calls.
+By 8pm, line speed drops to < 1Mbps typical, as usual.

 ## Costs so far: